-The overall PFM steps and sequence that emerged in the NTFP-PFM project are shown below.
-Note that Monitoring and Evaluation and responsiveness is a cross cutting step and that awareness raising, capacity building and conflict management activities are integrated throughout all the steps.
+The overall PFM steps and sequence that emerged in the NTFP-PFM and WCC-PFM projects are shown below.
+Note that participatory Monitoring and Evaluation and responsiveness is a cross cutting step and that awareness raising, capacity building and conflict management activities are integrated throughout all the steps.